ACR COVID-19 Vaccine Clinical Guidance

 Summary of Recommendations

-The American College of Rheumatology (ACR) has developed new vaccine clinical guidance for patients with rheumatic and musculoskeletal diseases (RMD).
+The American College of Rheumatology (ACR) has updated its vaccine clinical guidance for patients with rheumatic and musculoskeletal diseases (RMD).
 While each patient is unique, ACR’s COVID-19 Vaccine Clinical Guidance Task Force developed recommendations as a framework for addressing disease management within the context of vaccination against the SARS-CoV-2 virus.

-The ACR guidance is not designed to replace the judgement of rheumatology care providers or overrule the values and preferences of their patients.
+The ACR guidance is not designed to replace the judgment of rheumatology care providers or overrule the values and preferences of their patients.

 The task force members noted that the guidance is provided as part of a ‘living document,’ recognizing rapidly evolving evidence and the need for continuous monitoring of information about available mRNA vaccines and other types of COVID-19 vaccines in development.
 The guidance should be considered conditional or provisional.
 For additional details, click here.